 The VOTF is dependent on the State of Minnesota for a significant portion of its revenue.
 Recent experience demonstrates that these funds will remain intact.
-The growth the VOTF experienced in 2012 has made it clear that the state funds cannot sustain the annual task force operating budget.
-The grant was increased only to reimburse the partial salary of two officers; there was no increase in operational costs.
+The growth the VOTF experienced in recent years has made it clear that the state funds cannot sustain the annual VOTF operating budget.
 Each year the grant application is due, the VOTF intends to request an increase in funds.
 However, the state has informed applicants that the likelihood of a higher award is small as there are new task forces applying for funding.
 The VOTF plans to supplement any deficit with funds from previous seizures and restitution.

-If, for some reason, the Legislature decreases revenues, the agencies involved in the operation of this unit would attempt to gain funds either through County budgets or federal and state grants that would aid law enforcement.
+If, for some reason, the State Legislature decreases revenues, the agencies involved in the operation of this unit would attempt to gain funds either through County budgets or federal and state grants that would aid law enforcement.
 The unit also gains funds through asset seizures during investigations; these funds would also continue to be used to maintain the VOTF.
 Even if the state were to withdraw financial support for the operation of this unit, the administration of the member agencies agrees that the unit would have to continue to exist even if in a reduced version.